 We live in a time of incredible opportunities for renewable energy supply.
-Now, more than ever, it is important to understand how PPA and other forms of corporate supply can help you make electricity supply greener, cheaper and more efficient.
-That’s why RE-Source has put together this quick guide on how, why and how PPAs work.
+Now, more than ever, it is important to understand how a PPA and other forms of corporate supply can help you make electricity supply greener, cheaper and more efficient.
+That’s why RE-Source has put together this quick guide on how PPAs work.

 The corporate supply of renewable energy sources is a rapidly growing trend worldwide.
 Driven by sharp cost reductions combined with growing calls for sustainability among investors and consumers, renewable energy has become an attractive investment for companies around the world.

 The corporate PPA is a preliminary contractual agreement between a buyer and a seller for the purchase of a certain amount of electricity from a renewable source at an agreed price (fixed or market-related).
 These agreements usually last between 10-20 years.
 Starting in 2014, the corporate PPA market in Europe has grown to a cumulative capacity of over 12 GW at the end of 2020.
-In 2020 alone, approximately 4 GW PPAs have been contracted.
-Until 2018, wind accounted for 90% of contracted capacity in Europe, but the recent growth of solar PPAs has further stimulated market growth.
+In 2020 alone, approximately 4 GW have been contracted through PPAs.
+Until 2018, wind accounted for 90% of the contracted capacity in Europe, but the recent growth of solar PPAs has further stimulated the market growth.

-Solar energy represents the majority of installed commercial and industrial plants on site, including own projects, leasing, PPA on site and PPA near the site.
+Solar energy represents the majority of installed commercial and industrial plants on site, including own projects, leasing, PPAs on site and PPAs near the site.
 The last five years in Europe have seen the construction of 2-3 GW per year of commercial and industrial solar installations on site, with forecasts showing that the installations will increase dramatically in the coming years.

 Societies around the world have begun to realize the urgent need to use clean energy sources and be more resilient.
 Large industrial companies are increasingly aware of the need to achieve their goals of Corporate Social Responsibility (CSR) and the opportunity to position themselves as organizations responsible for tackling climate change and protecting the environment.